ItalyPaleAle/SMConfig/README.md

 - Supports loading configuration from JSON, YAML and [Hjson](http://hjson.org) documents
 - Offers a plugin for Hapi

-This code is licensed under the terms of the BSD (2-clause) license (see LICENSE.md).
+This code is licensed under the terms of the MIT license (see LICENSE.md).

 ## Add to your project